boyter/boyter.org/content/posts/first-pc.md

 ![xtree](/static/first-pc/spelling.gif)

 Spelling fun one.
 An educational game, but it was actually quite fun and helped me learn to type.
-I think I learn to spell better due to Space Quest 2 however as that was less forgiving of mistakes.
+I think I learnt to type and spell due to Space Quest 2 however as that was less forgiving of mistakes.

 ![xtree](/static/first-pc/simcity.jpeg)